johancoppens/simple-chat/doc/step06.md

 Hello world!
 ```

-If successful, we are basically ready to move on to the next part.
+If successful, we are basically ready to move on to the next step.
 Since we're going to be using [Knex.js](https://knexjs.org/) as an intermediate layer to access our database, we don't need to dig deeper into writing raw SQL queries.

 Optionally, for reference, you can find more details about managing docker images and containers below.